watermint/toolbox/doc/generated/teamfolder-replication.md

 | right_kind | folder of file                                                                                                                                                                         |
 | right_size | size of right file                                                                                                                                                                     |
 | right_hash | Content hash of right file                                                                                                                                                             |

+If you run with `-budget-memory low` option, the command will generate only JSON format report.

+In case of a report become large, a report in `.xlsx` format will be split into several chunks like follows; `verification_0000.xlsx`, `verification_0001.xlsx`, `verification_0002.xlsx`, ...

+# Proxy configuration

+The executable automatically detects your proxy configuration from the environment.
+However, if you got an error or you want to specify explicitly, please add -proxy option, like -proxy hostname:port.
+Currently, the executable doesn't support proxies which require authentication.